LUXURY EVOLVEDComing Soon!

 Click for extensive media coverage including broadcast-standard multimedia content : high-re solution photos and videos.

 Nov.
-2, 2016 – Hyundai Motor, South Korea's largest automaker, reports its global sales results for July 2016.
+2, 2016 – Hyundai Motor, South Korea's largest automaker, reports its global sales results for October 2016.

-1. Commercial Vehicles (CV) include LCV, buses and trucks.
-2. Hyundai Motor currently has overseas plants in Brazil, China, the Czech Republic, India, Russia, Turkey and the U.S. 3.
+1. Hyundai Motor currently has overseas plants in Brazil, China, the Czech Republic, India, Russia, Turkey and the U.S. 2.
 Domestic Production relate to the vehicles produced in Korea for the overseas markets.
-4. Domestic Sales is based on retail sales while Overseas Sales is based on shipments.
+3. Domestic Sales(Sales in Korea) is based on retail sales while Overseas Sales(Global Sales excluding Korea) is based on shipments.

-Breakdown of Overseas Shipment
+Breakdown of Overseas Shipment (Units)

 * ‘Consignment (EU)’ includes the amount of vehicles produced by Karsan (Turkish commercial vehicles manufacturer) on consignment.